EnterTheLoopentertheloop

 The work is asynchronous, remote, and you choose your own hours.
 There is no rota, no clinical responsibility, and no patient contact.
 Most senior consultants build a mix across the five categories, with advisory work increasing as their reputation in the AI ecosystem develops.

-Earning Scenarios for UK Consultants
+Workload Scenarios for UK Consultants

-The figures below are illustrative ranges based on publicly reported clinician rates from US-based AI training platforms (e.g. Mercor, Surge AI).1 Senior specialist rates typically sit at the top of the medical AI pay band.
+The figures below are illustrative ranges based on publicly reported clinician rates from US-based AI training platforms (e.g. Mercor, Surge AI).2 Senior specialist rates typically sit at the top of the medical AI pay band.
 UK-specific rate cards are not published; actual offers vary by specialty, sub-specialty, project, and demand.

 How AI Work Compares to the Alternatives Consultants Already Know